JavierVelascoGalicia/fx-payment-processor/README.md

 The system needs a user:

-    The reason of taking this asumption is that in the prooblem description describe that the /wallets api gets the information based on the user_id, wee can use the wallet_id as user_id but to make it a litle bit more real, we create a user and a controller to create and delete users.
+    The reason of taking this asumption is that in the prooblem description describe that the /wallets api gets the information based on the user_id, wee can use the wallet_id as user_id but, to make it a litle bit more real we create a user and a controller to create and delete users.

 Each users needs a wallet to start with: